 In addition, in December of 2015, the Fixing America’s Surface Transportation Act (FAST Act) was signed into law authorizing policy and funding levels for five years.
 In Amtrak’s case, the FAST Act authorizes funding under a new structure which creates separate accounts for the Northeast Corridor and the National Network.
 A key element of this new account structure is requiring NEC revenues to be reinvested in the Northeast Corridor.

 While infrastructure age and condition are major considerations, the long term outlook must also contemplate the growing capacity needs of the NEC.
 The Northeast is a highly productive and densely inhabited region, supporting 17 percent of the nation’s population on two percent of its land area and generating 20 percent of its GDP.
 About 80 percent of this population lives within 25 miles of the NEC.
 This population is expected to grow significantly in coming years, and that growth is forecast to translate into increased demand for passenger rail service.
 In its current state the existing infrastructure cannot accommodate this demand.

 Amtrak has created a vision and strategy to address these issues.
 The Amtrak Vision for the Northeast Corridor (which updates work first published in 2010), outlines a vision for a high-capacity, high-performance railroad featuring a major upgrade and expansion of the NEC.
 This effort would accommodate increased and improved commuter, intercity, and freight service augmented by new, dedicated high-speed tracks, on new and existing right-of-way, and allow Amtrak to dramatically increase frequencies and speeds while reducing trip times to world-class levels.

-The Vision for the Northeast Corridor is now serving as one of the many inputs into the Federal Railroad Administration’s NEC Future planning process, which will help determine the options for Northeast Corridor service and infrastructure development in the decades to come.
+The Vision for the Northeast Corridor served as one of the many inputs into the Federal Railroad Administration’s NEC Future planning process, which will help determine the options for Northeast Corridor service and infrastructure development in the decades to come.